centro/transis/README.md

 into a number.

-Also take note of the way we're calling `extend` here as its slightly different than calling `extend` directly on `Basis.Object`.
-When extending `Basis.Model` you must pass a string representing the class name as the first argument.
+Also take note of the way we're calling `extend` here as its slightly different than calling `extend` directly on `Transis.Object`.
+When extending `Transis.Model` you must pass a string representing the class name as the first argument.
 This class name is used when defining assocations, which we'll take a look at next.

 ### Two-way associations

 All but the most trival data models have relationships among models.
-Basis helps model these relationships with associations.
+Transis helps model these relationships with associations.
 Assocations come in two flavors: a to-one relation or to-many relationship.
 When the association is defined on both sides of the relationship, the association is said to be two-way, meaning that manipulating one side of the association also manipulates the other